The Samson Option: Israel's Nuclear Arsenal and American Foreign Policy: Pollard information

 In The Samson Option Hersh cites Ben-Menashe and an anonymous Israeli source in stating that US intelligence information stolen by convicted spy Jonathan Pollard had been "sanitized" and given by Israeli Prime Minister Yitzhak Shamir directly to the Soviet Union.
 This information was said to include US data and satellite pictures which were used by US forces for nuclear targeting against the USSR.
 These claims were subsequently denied by the military aide to Shamir, the then Defense Minister Yitzhak Rabin, the Soviet official who was said to have received the information, and a Washington official.

 Gates arms deals

 Because Hersh named Ben-Menashe as a major source of the book, other allegations by the former Israeli official were granted greater attention.
 Among other things, Menashe had claimed that Robert Gates, then in Senate hearings to be confirmed as the director of the CIA, had been involved in "illegal arms shipments to Iraq" during the 1980s.
-However, Gates was confirmed after the Senate Intelligence Committee did not substantiate the claims.